Introduction

 Reportsarea. - Choose the Power BI report template that matches your model type:

-Local modeltemplates for RVT, NWD, IFC, or ZIP uploads.ACCtemplates that combine synced models, issues, and metadata from Autodesk Construction Cloud.
+Local modeltemplates for Revit, Navisworks, IFC, or ZIP uploads.ACCtemplates that combine synced models, issues, and metadata from Autodesk Construction Cloud.

 Download Reports into Power BI Desktop